waynegraham/ivanhoe-light/readme.md

 to be ignored (like `.DS_Store` or `thumbs.db`), you can add additional entries to this file, following the [gitignore manual](http://git-scm.com/docs/gitignore).

-# Step 2: Application Code
+# Phase 2: Application Code

 Now that the database is set up, and a git repository exists for your code changes, it's time to start developing the application.
 I've broken